-Whatever your Writing Goals are, they should, first and foremost, always be very private.
+Whatever your Writing Goals are, they should, first and foremost, always be very private and about your personal success as a writer.
 Social Media groups such as found on Facebook, Twitter, etc, are not ideal places to share everything about your current story, or personal ideas about what you are writing.

 There’s an excellent reason for this, and it goes against most people’s advice.